equinor/data-engineering/docs/Equinor Runbook.md

 ## Introduction

-### Purpose

 This runbook provides the complete operational documentation of {System name}.

 The document should be used to understand how the system is configured and functions, including how to perform system administrative tasks.
 The primary audience for this document are personnel responsible for managing and operating the system.

-### Scope
+## Summary

 *Detailed description of what the operational runbook covers.
 If there are any limitations on the system in scope, this must be specified here.*

-### Authoring Guidelines
+## Authoring Guidelines

 To assist in filling out the runbook correctly, the following applies:

 - *Italicized text throughout the template is provided as background information to assist in creating the document.
 In the final version of the document, this text must be removed and/or replaced by system-specific information.*
 - Existing chapters or subchapters shall not be deleted.
 If a subchapter is considered irrelevant for the system, this must be specified in the body text of the subchapter.
 - New subchapters can be added as required.
 When doing so, the table of contents must be updated.
-- Linking to SOPs and information stored in other systems is encouraged.
+- Linking to Standard Operating Procedures (SOPs), KB articles and information stored in other systems is encouraged to avoid duplication of content across documents / multiple runbooks.
 - No sensative or confidential information shall be entered in the runbook itself (although referenced SOPs, with appropriate access control, can contain this type of information).
 This limitation applies to passwords etc. that should be held in a secured key vault.

-### Legal
+## Legal

 This document contains information that is proprietary to Equinor ASA.
 Neither the document nor the information contained therein should be disclosed or reproduced in whole or in part, without express written consent of Equinor ASA.